/// blog Screenshots

 How to adjust the selection

-• Drag the corner or edge handles to resize the selection.
-The handles are the small squares at each corner and midpoint.
+• Resize: drag the corner or edge handles.
+They're the small squares at each corner and midpoint.

-• Drag inside the selection to move the whole rectangle.
+• Move: drag inside the selection to shift the whole rectangle.

-• Hold Shift while dragging a corner to constrain the aspect ratio.
+• Lock the ratio: hold Shift while dragging a corner to keep the aspect ratio fixed.

-• Double-click inside the selection to reset it back to the full image.
+• Reset: double-click inside the selection to snap back to the full image.

-The preview updates live.
-What you see inside the selection is what uploads — nothing more, nothing less.
+The preview updates live, so what you see inside the selection is exactly what uploads.
+Nothing extra gets sent.

 Three cases where cropping is worth it